Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/16-Penetration Testing1/Solutions-Penetration Testing.md

 - Input target `192.168.0.10`, profile: `quick scan`, the raw command is `nmap -T4 -A 192.168.0.10` then click the `SCAN` button to run

-  - The -T4 flag enables passive OS detection.
-Nmap attempts to determine the target machine's operating system based only on the data it collects during a normal port scan.
-In other words, it does not send specially-crafted packets to determine the target operating system.
+  - The -T4 flag enables Fast Speed

   - The -A flag enables active OS detection.
 Nmap sends additional packets meant to specifically trigger responses revealing the OS of the target.
 This method is much noisier than the -O flag and more likely to be detected by an IDS.